umontreal-simul/latnetbuilder/README.md

 latnetbuilder-gui-docker
 ```

-Once you're done, don't forget to stop the Jupyter server inside the container.
+Once you are done, do not forget to stop the Jupyter server inside the container.
 Even when you close the console window, the container is still running.
 You can see the list of running containers (and their names) with the command

 ```bash
 docker container ls